gustavo-grieco/abdk-math-64.64-verification/README.md

 # The Great Verification of ABDK Math 64.64

-This repository contains the on-going effort of verifying the important mathematical properties implemented by the [ABDK Math 64x64](https://github.com/abdk-consulting/abdk-libraries-solidity) using [Echidna](https://github.com/crytic/echidna) (powered by [hevm](https://github.com/ethereum/hevm/)).
+This repository contains an ongoing effort to verify the key mathematical properties implemented by [ABDK Math 64x64](https://github.com/abdk-consulting/abdk-libraries-solidity) using [Echidna](https://github.com/crytic/echidna) (powered by [hevm](https://github.com/ethereum/hevm/)).
 The invariants were directly extracted from the [crytic-properties repository](https://github.com/crytic/properties/tree/main/contracts/Math/ABDKMath64x64).

 ## Status